 Can typography make cringey words beautiful and sophisticated?

 People are interesting animals.
 Words, single words, can cause us to have physical reactions.
 Each of us has a word-trigger.
 There are words that make us uncomfortable and squirm.
 There are stomach-churning, eye-twitchy, and eye-rolling words.
 But what if, through typography, one could beautify them?
 Would it change one’s reaction?
-This is a semi-scientific test.
+This is a semi-scientific test with a free font.

 18 Famous Logos with Virtually Identical Letter Spacing

 A client says “add more space between the characters” or “make the spacing tighter.”
 How do you define this space?
 Is there a there a “standard range” of natural spacing between characters?
 It seemed to my naked eye that many famous logos had a similar range of spacing that made them approachable as brands.
 I wanted to know if I was right by examining and comparing logos in a unique way.

 Minimalism is about distilling elements until only the essentials remain.
 Minimal elements – maximal impact.
 This allows the subject matter to be viewed with few distractions.
 Minimalist typography carefully examines font choice, font weight, tracking, kerning, leading, layout positioning and color.